-A “Model One” seller is a “volunteer seller” that has contracted with a Certified Service Provider (CSP) to perform all the seller's sales and use tax functions, other than the seller's obligation to remit tax on its own purchases.
+A “Model One” seller is a “CSP-compensated seller” that has contracted with a Certified Service Provider (CSP) to perform all the seller's sales and use tax functions, other than the seller's obligation to remit tax on its own purchases.

 A “Model Two” seller is a seller that has contracted with a provider to use their CAS.
 A CAS is designed for a business that wants to use the tax calculation software that has been certified by the states while keeping the responsibility for filing returns and remitting the tax.

 A “Model Three” seller has a proprietary system that calculates tax due for each jurisdiction that meets the performance standards set by the states.
 A seller must have a certain level of sales and a proprietary system that calculates tax due for each jurisdiction.